What Drives Compositional Generalization? The Importance of Continuous Training Objectives in Visual Generative Models: Introduction

-\begin{itemize} \itemsep -0pt \item \textbf{RQ1}: \textit{Does the type of the tokenizer affect compositional generalization?} (VAE with KL regularization vs.\ VQ-VAE with quantization/commitment regularization.) \item \textbf{RQ2}: \textit{How does the generative model design affect compositionality?} In particular, does it matter whether the modeled distribution is continuous or discrete (e.g., continuous latents vs. discrete tokens)?
-And is a denoising-based objective essential, or does a masking-based loss suffice? \item \textbf{RQ3}: \textit{How does the nature of conditioning during training influence compositionality?} Must conditioning have the exact factors of the data-generating process, or can they rely on quantized or missing abstractions (e.g., ``red'' instead of a precise RGB value, or hiding ``smiling'' in \{``blond'', ``smiling'', ``girl''\})? \item \textbf{RQ4}: Guided by our findings from the previous questions, \textit{can we intervene on non-compositional models to endow them with compositional capabilities?} \end{itemize}
+\begin{itemize} \itemsep -0pt \item \textbf{RQ1}: \textit{Does the type of the tokenizer affect compositional generalization?} (VAE with KL regularization vs. VQ-VAE with quantization/commitment regularization.) \item \textbf{RQ2}: \textit{How does the generative model design affect compositionality?} In particular, does it matter whether the modeled distribution is continuous or discrete (e.g., continuous latents vs. discrete tokens)?
+And is a denoising-based objective essential, or does a masking-based loss suffice? \item \textbf{RQ3}: \textit{Can generative models, without being conditioned on the full data-generating factors during training, generalize compositionally?} Must conditioning have the exact factors, or can they rely on quantized or missing abstractions (e.g., ``red'' instead of the RGB value, or hiding ``smile'' in \{``blond'', ``smile'', ``girl''\})? \item \textbf{RQ4}: Guided by our findings, \textit{can we intervene on non-compositional models to endow them with compositional capabilities?} \end{itemize}

 To shed light on these questions, we conduct controlled experiments across a range of architectural and training design choices.
-The results consistently indicate that models trained to learn a \emph{continuous distribution}, by their training objective, exhibit stronger compositional abilities than models trained to model a categorical distribution.
-Furthermore, we find that \emph{providing full conditioning information of the generating factors during training} is critical; quantized or partial conditioning leads to weaker compositional generalization.
+The results consistently indicate that models trained to learn a \emph{continuous distribution} by their training objective exhibit stronger compositional capabilities than models trained to model a categorical distribution.
+Possibly less surprising, we also find that \emph{providing full conditioning information of the generating factors during training} is critical; quantized or partial conditioning leads to weaker compositional generalization.
 On the other hand, training the tokenizer with a quantization bottleneck has no significant effect on the downstream compositional generalization.